Nadeem743894/Datacentric/docs/ProjectManagement/ProjectScoping.md

 > ### Data availability and readiness

 * What data is required for the project?
+How does it represent what you are trying to gain insights into?

 * Is the project data:
   1. available as is?
   2. available but needs processing for use in this project?